-For this discussion, structural repairs comprise maintenance to the load bearing portions of the airplane, like the wings, fuselage, and other components as either primary or secondary structure.
+For this discussion, structural repairs comprise maintenance to the load-bearing portions of the airplane, like the wings, fuselage, and other components as either primary or secondary structures.
 Nonstructural repair refers to parts contained within the plane not necessary to maintain and sustain flight.

 - Assess the gearbox damage

 - Machine damaged segments to create a smooth surface